Vusi Tshabalala: Mayor of Maluti-a-Phofung: 2013–2018

 Tshabalala became acting Mayor of Maluti-a-Phofung in September 2013 after the incumbent, Sarah Moleleki, resigned; he was formally elected and inaugurated in early February 2014.
-At the time the ANC said that the was the youngest mayor in the Free State.
+At the time the ANC said that he was the youngest mayor in the Free State.
 He became known as a staunch political ally of Ace Magashule, then the Provincial Chairperson of the ANC's Free State branch.

 His tenure as mayor was controversial.
 In February 2018, the municipality was placed under administration; local opposition parties and press linked the municipality's financial difficulties to alleged corruption and dubbed Tshabalala the municipality's "gangster mayor".
 In March of that year, an investigative report by the Mail & Guardian triggered a "jobs for votes" scandal, with the newspaper claiming that municipal funds had been used to buy votes ahead of the ANC's 54th National Conference.
 Also in 2018, Tshabalala faced service delivery protests in the municipality and several motions of no confidence tabled against him by opposition councillors.
 The opposition Democratic Alliance later alleged that he held the council "hostage" during this period; according to opposition councillors, the no-confidence votes were disrupted by Tshabalala's supporters.

 In early May 2018, the provincial leadership of the ANC – no longer led by Magashule – "recalled" Tshabalala as mayor, asking him to resign or face a no-confidence motion from within his own party.
 He resigned and was replaced the following month by Gilbert Moktso.